dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### Structured Data: Records and Variants

-ABC leverages tokens to support records and variants.
-Nothing in this section increases the expressiveness of ABC.
-By design, it is entirely possible to implement these records and variants in terms of `[abcd]` strings.
-However, eschewing the definition and making their use more explicit simplifies:
+ABC structured data leverages tokens to support row-polymorphic records and polymorphic variants.
+Nothing here increases expressiveness of ABC, i.e. the tokens involved could be modeled in terms of *linking* ABC subprograms.
+However, leaving the definitions and representations implicit simplifies:

 * data entry and extraction, language interop
 * plain text legibility and flexible rendering